jerbeario/HazardMapper/README.md

   - Binarize hazard labels (except for multi-hazard cases).
   - Validate input by ensuring that the specified hazard and variable names exist in the defined paths.

-- **Balanced Batch Sampling:**
-  The module includes the `BalancedBatchSampler` class, which ensures that each training batch has a balanced number of positive (hazard occurrence) and negative samples.
-This is crucial for training on imbalanced hazard data, where the number of non-hazard instances usually far exceeds the occurrences.

-- **Index Conversion Helpers:**
-  For efficient handling of spatial indices, helper functions `index2d_to_1d` and `index1d_to_2d` convert between 2D spatial coordinates and their flattened 1D indices.
-This is especially useful when dealing with large rasterized datasets.

-By encapsulating data loading and preprocessing in a dedicated module, HazardMapper ensures seamless integration with PyTorch's data pipelines, making it easier to experiment with different input configurations and model architectures.

 ### Preprocess